arp-249x/Campusjugaad-Legacy/README.md

 * **Instant Revocation:** Mistake in the description?
 Changed your mind?
 Task Masters will be able to cancel an `OPEN` quest instantly and get a 100% wallet refund as long as no Hero has accepted it yet.
 ### 2. Upgrade for Community Justice
 * **Dispute Resolution Center:** A dedicated dashboard where users can upload proof (photos/chats) in case of a conflict.
 A "Jury System" (admins) will have access to review and resolve these edge cases.
+### 3. Scaling & Performance
+* **Preventing Double Posts:** Sometimes, if the internet is slow, a user might click the "Post" button twice.
+We will add **"Idempotency Keys"** (unique IDs) so the server knows to ignore the second click and create only one task.
+* **Handling Simultaneous Clicks:** If two Heroes click "Accept" at the exact same millisecond, there is a risk of a **Race Condition**.
+We will implement better database locking to ensure only the first request wins, while the second user gets a polite "Quest already taken" message.

 ---